Awish-Senpai/ForgottenKeep/README.md

 • Changed the color of selection menu, when right clicked on something.
 • Added hover effects to selection menu.

+## [v2.2]
+`> Added`
+• Changed the color of the bot tag, from blurple to a convinient color as per as the theme.
+• Changed the color of the powercord warning box as per as the theme.
+• Changed the color of the Discord icon in home screen to match with the theme.

+`> Adjusted`
+• Adjusted borders of dialogue boxes, which appeared weird.
+• Adjusted the colors in the theme a little more.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.
 Then, do `git clone https://github.com/Awish-Senpai/ForgottenKeep.git` again and it should work